voxel51/fiftyone/docs/source/user_guide/using_views.rst

     for sample in dataset.select_fields(["tags"]):
-        print(sample.tags)     # OKAY: this field is selected and thus accessible print(sample.id)       # OKAY: the ID is always available print(sample.filepath) # NameError: Field 'filepath' is not selected from this SampleView
+        print(sample.tags)     # OKAY: this field is selected and thus accessible print(sample.id)       # OKAY: the ID is always available print(sample.filepath) # NameError: Field 'filepath' is not selected in this SampleView

     for sample in dataset.exclude_fields(["tags"]):
         print(sample.id)       # OKAY: the ID is always available print(sample.filepath) # OKAY: filepath is not excluded print(sample.tags)     # NameError: Field 'tags' is excluded from this SampleView )

 :meth:`filter_classifications() <fiftyone.core.view.DatasetView.filter_classifications>`
 and :meth:`filter_detections() <fiftyone.core.view.DatasetView.filter_detections>`